 Films, documentaries and podcasts

-Clearly this is an easy way to access a wider understanding of a subject.
+This is an easy way to access a wider understanding of a subject.
 There are some really good documentaries out there and they are a good starting point for understanding what else you could do.
-Radio is also a really good way of accessing a wider understanding of the subject.
-The radio is also good as you can download podcasts and listen anywhere – on the bus, in the gym, on a dog walk.
+Radio is also a really good way of accessing a wider understanding of the subject as you can download podcasts and listen anywhere – on the bus, in the gym, on a dog walk.
 BBC Radio 4 and 4 extra have a wide selection, if you are scientist the ‘Infinite Monkey Cage’ is also funny!

 Social media and blogging